HortonworksUniversity/Essentials/demos/spark/README.md

 ![alt text](./images/RiskPeaks.png "risk variations")

-NOTE: As before, click on "Click Output" to free up visual space and system resources.
+NOTE: As before, click on "Clear output" to free up visual space and system resources.
 Additionally (especially on prior versions of the Sandbox), it may become necessary to use Ambari to stop and start services.
 Ideally, shutdown Zeppellin and then Spark and start them up in reverse order.